Nutrient Science

 Seventeen elements.
 That’s what a plant needs to reach its full nutritional potential.
 Three of those elements—carbon, hydrogen and oxygen—are obtained through the air and water.
 The remaining 14 have to come from the soil through the plant’s roots.

 These elements are what make up our modern day fertilizers.
-They’re divided into three categories: macronutrients, secondary nutrients and micronutrients.
+They’re divided into three categories: primary macronutrients, secondary macronutrients and micronutrients.

 Nitrogen (N)

-With the application of nitrogen in the form of nitrates, farmers can supply their crops with all the nitrogen they need precisely when they need it.
+With the application of nitrogen in the form of ammonium or nitrates, farmers can supply their crops with all the nitrogen they need.

 Phosphorus (P)

-The macronutrient phosphorus is key to photosynthesis, how plants to convert sunlight into energy.
+The macronutrient phosphorus is key to all energy processes in plants, like photosynthesis, how plants to convert sunlight into energy.
 It’s also important for respiration, cell division and cell growth—things that are integral to the development of the plant and its fruit.

 The phosphorus in most commercial fertilizers is surface mined from phosphate rock, naturally occurring sedimentary deposits that formed millions of years ago.
 It takes a few chemical processes to turn the phosphorus fertilizer into a form that can be absorbed by plants.